-Whilst Mimburi is still undergoing infrastructure improvements to facilitate day visits, overnight camps and a range of activities and educational experiences, many groups not only from NDSHS, but also nearby schools, community groups, corporate groups and University of Queensland have already made the most of current facilities, property features and the quiet beauty Mimburi has to offer.
-These opportunities have all extended participants educational outcomes, brought groups closer together and allowed individuals to reconnect with a back to basics environment they have thoroughly enjoyed – for a few hours or a few days.
+The property has undergone significant infrastructure improvements to facilitate day visits, overnight camps and a range of activities and educational experiences.
+Many groups not only from NDSHS, but also nearby schools, community groups, corporate groups and university programs have already made the most of current facilities, property features, history and the quiet beauty this campus has to offer.
+These opportunities have all enhanced participants educational outcomes, brought groups closer together and allowed individuals to reconnect with a back to basics environment they have thoroughly enjoyed – for a few hours or a few days.

 The Bendigo Bank sees great community value in the educational opportunities available at Mimburi and have committed financial support for the ongoing development of facilities and programs.
 We have also established strong partnerships with the Mary River Catchment Coordinating Committee (MRCCC), Noosa Landcare and the Sunshine Coast Regional Council to assist in developing sustainable, environmental practices.
-This includes the eradication of undesirable flora such as cats claw, major replanting along the waterways to replenish the riparian zones, frog counting, fauna studies and monitoring for feral species and delivering environmental education opportunities to students and visitors.
+This includes the eradication of undesirable flora such as cats claw, major replanting along the waterways to replenish the riparian zones, frog counting, fauna studies, monitoring for feral species and delivering environmental education opportunities to students and visitors.
 To date more than 10,000 new plants have placed in 3 separate revegetation zones.

-The Australian Curriculum importantly recognises that the 21st Century, the skills of collaboration, creative thinking and problem solving are vital to prepare our young people for an ever changing world and society.
-These General Capabilities embedded within the Australian Curriculum are a feature at our Mimburi Campus and through its programs and unique setting will develop these skills in our young people, as well as connecting them to the environment, each other and social issues.
+The Australian Curriculum importantly recognises that the 21st Century skills such as collaboration, creative thinking and problem solving are vital to prepare our young people for an ever changing world and society.
+These General Capabilities embedded within the Australian Curriculum are a feature at our Mimburi Campus and through its programs and unique setting we will help develop these skills in our young people, as well as connecting them to the environment, each other and social issues.

-We hope to welcome you to Mimburi one day soon.
+We hope to welcome you one day soon.